Studio Policies

 4. attending each lesson

 As they are such an essential part of ensuring their child's success, each student must have at least one parent participate in a four week parent education training.
 These classes take the place of the child's first 4 weeks of lessons.
-Additionally, each quarter parents will be expected to participate in a parent group class for ongoing training and moral support.
+Additionally, each quarter parents will be expected to participate in an online parent group class for ongoing training and moral support.
+They may attend a group class that I organize for our studio or the Parent Meet-Up webinars sponsored by the SAU.
 (Parents who are transferring from another Suzuki studio may be excused from the four week parent training on a case by case basis.)

 Students are responsible for learning the notes, fingerings and rhythms by first listening and later by listening AND reading the music.
 Please don't interfere with your child's exploration as they learn to learn by ear!
 You may ask questions and encourage but do not teach them the notes by “rote” or “watch and copy” or any other method unless I specifically give you an assignment to do so.
 Allowing the students this independence in learning is incredibly important in maintaining their curiosity and motivation.